geo-martino/aiorequestful/docs/guides/request.rst

    The order of the :py:class:`.StatusHandler` objects is important in determining which one has priority to handle a response when the status codes of the :py:class:`.StatusHandler` objects overlap.

-   The :py:class:`.ClientErrorStatusHandler` is responsible for handling all client error status codes i.e. ``400``-``499``, the :py:class:`.UnauthorisedStatusHandler` is responsible for ``401`` status codes and the :py:class:`.RateLimitStatusHandler` is responsible for ``429`` status codes.
+   In this example, the :py:class:`.ClientErrorStatusHandler` is responsible for handling all client error status codes i.e. ``400``-``499``, the :py:class:`.UnauthorisedStatusHandler` is responsible for ``401`` status codes and the :py:class:`.RateLimitStatusHandler` is responsible for ``429`` status codes.